awsdocs/aws-cost-management-user-guide/doc_source/activating-tags.md

 It can take up to 24 hours for tags to activate\.

-For an example of how tags appear in your billing report with cost allocation tags, see [Viewing a Cost Allocation Report](configurecostallocreport.md#allocation-viewing)\.
+For an example of how tags appear in your billing report with cost allocation tags, see [Viewing a cost allocation report](configurecostallocreport.md#allocation-viewing)\.